Face Swap @ Magic Hour (YC W24)

 How do I best tackle this problem?

-This was my first project as a remote designer that's relatively open ended in how I can approach it.
+This was my first project as a remote designer.
 I was concerned with a/b testing and the amount of additional work it would take for Runbo and David to implement.
 Although Runbo said a/b testing wasn't as strenous and I thought, we decided to go with creating Figma prototypes and conducting user tests using my prototypes.

-“what is the minimum we can show the user to ensure they get what they’re looking for, while still preserving advanced features but only showing them for the users who want it?”
+Magic Hour is used by beginners and professionals.
+What is the minimum we can show the user to ensure they get what they’re looking for, while still preserving advanced features but only showing them for the users who want it?

 04 PROTOTYPE, TEST, EVALUATE, REPEAT

-A potential concern with the collapsed dropowns is it could lead to slightly higher drop-off, as the user has to click a tab before they proceed, as opposed to the initial design where they would see the upload box immediately.
+A potential concern with the collapsed dropdowns is that it could lead to slightly higher drop-off, as the user has to click a tab before they proceed, as opposed to the initial design where they would see the upload box immediately.

 Many users failed to create a video because they didn't have photo assets readily available.
 Thus, we decided to an assets panel that automatically uploads photos of the faces from the video, as well as previously uploaded images.